During winter in Scandinavia, we all know it can be cold and often dark, but these colourful places really transform and lift the whole landscape.

 Stavanger

-Stavanger mixes old and new, with traditional wooden buildings home to fashionable boutique shops and tasty seafood restaurants.
+Stavanger, Norway’s 3rd largest city, perfectly mixes old and new.
+You will find traditional wooden buildings home to fashionable boutique shops and tasty seafood restaurants.

 Don’t miss the Petroleum Museum, which is located in the harbour and provides deeper insight into an industry which until very recently was Stavanger’s main source of income.
 However, the city is most famous as the gateway to Pulpit Rock, so make sure to pack your hiking boots!